Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

         the National Defense and Security Education Center;
     d)  Physical education courses are taught by the Center for Physical Education and Sports;
-    d) Basic computer science courses are
+    đ) Basic computer science courses are
         taught by the University of Technology and the University of Natural Sciences;
     e)  The training unit determines the content and organization of teaching for supplementary skills courses;
-    f)  The remaining courses are taught by the course management unit.
+    g)  The remaining courses are taught by the course management unit.

 ### Article 3.
 Principles of ensuring educational quality and effectiveness